 - The area displaying the plan content when clicking on the What’s Included button of the Subscription Plan page

-Widgets In addition, the following widgets are compliant with the platform accessibility standard:
+The following widgets are compliant with the platform accessibility standard:

 - Courses and learning plans